Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p6s/README.md

 # Abyssos: The Sixth Circle (Savage)

-PF uses [Nukemaru's strat](https://youtu.be/pibChZ8AjZ8) as a base.
+The following macros are from [Game8](https://game8.jp/ff14/479307), which uses  [Nukemaru's strat](https://youtu.be/pibChZ8AjZ8).

-**English** parties will replace Nukemaru's Cachexia 1 strat with [ZizieZip's Cachexia 1 strat](https://twitter.com/ZizieZip/status/1564991162775060480).
+*Some* parties will replace Nukemaru's Cachexia 1 with ZizieZip's method (see below).

-The following macros are from [Game8](https://game8.jp/ff14/479307).

 ## Japanese

 *(Nukemaru's Cachexia 1)*
 ```
 ※MT組：MTH1D1D3 ST組：STH2D2D4